Skip to main content

 Prediction 3: Developer experience will take centre stage

 When it comes to your DevOps initiatives, the people matter most.
-And we’re expecting to see a bigger shift towards people-centred DevOps in 2025.
+And we’re expecting to see a bigger shift towards people-centred DevOps.
 For example, we’ll see wider use of developer experience surveys and businesses taking action based on the results.

 The developer experience revolution is yet to come, but more and more organisations are understanding that producing great software quickly is heavily rooted in this discipline.
-Especially with the emergence of data showing the benefits, and equally how not to do it, we should see a more nuanced approach to DevEx in 2025.
+Especially with the emergence of data showing the benefits, and equally how not to do it, we should see a more nuanced approach to DevEx.

 Matt Saunders